-Photoelectric effect or photoelectric absorption (PEA) is a form of interaction of x-ray/gamma photon with the matter.
-A low energy photon interacts with the electron in the atom and removes it from its shell.
+Photoelectric effect or photoelectric absorption (PEA) is one of the principal forms of interaction of x-ray and gamma photons with matter.
+A low energy photon interacts with an electron in the atom and removes it from its shell.

 - the energy of the incident photon is equal to or just greater than the binding energy of the electron in its shell (absorption or k edge) and